SabakiHQ/Sabaki/docs/api/board.md

 ### board.captures

-An array consisting the capture count of the players.
+An array consisting of the capture counts of the players.
 The value at index `0` represent the black player, while the value at index `1` represent the white player.

 ### board.markups